kworkflow/kworkflow/documentation/man/kw.rst

-For all the data tracked by kw, users can retrieve the total amount of time that a specific command was executed, the average time consumed by the feature, and the shortest and highest time required for executing the feature.
+For all the data tracked by kw, users can retrieve the total amount of time spent by a specific command, the average time consumed by the feature and the shortest and highest time required for executing the feature.
 All of this information can be retrieved by the *statistics* option with the following level of granularity:

-1. *--day [YEAR/MONTH/DAY]*: display day statistics summary, users have the option to search a specific date by passing an argument that follows the YEAR/MONTH/DAY format or not passes anything and get today info.
+1. *--day [YEAR/MONTH/DAY]*: display day statistics summary.
+Users have the option to search a specific date by passing an argument that follows the YEAR/MONTH/DAY format.
+Not passing anything and gets info about today.

-2. *--week [YEAR/MONTH/DAY]*: shows the week summary, if a user does not pass any parameter kw will show the current week statistics.
+2. *--week [YEAR/MONTH/DAY]*: shows the week summary.
+If a user does not pass any parameter kw will show the current week statistics.
 However, users can pass a random date (YEAR/MONTH/DAY) and let kw take care to provide a summary related to the week related to the target date.

-3. *--month [YEAR/MONTH]*: this option shows a report regarding a specific month, users can search for data related to a specific month by providing a parameter in the YEAR/MONTH format.
+3. *--month [YEAR/MONTH]*: this option shows a report regarding a specific month.
+Users can search for data related to a specific month by providing a parameter in the YEAR/MONTH format.
 If the user does not pass any parameter, kw displays the current month data.

-4. *--year [YEAR]*: exhibits the current year summary if the user does not specify a specific year.
+4. *--year [YEAR]*: exhibits the current year summary if the user does not specify a year.

 df, diff [OPTIONS] FILE1 FILE2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is a wrapper to some useful usage of diff command, by default, it shows
+This is a wrapper to some useful usage of diff command.
+By default, it shows
 diff files side-by-side in an interactive way.
 This command provides the
 following set of options: